 Who should apply?

-The BBZA is open to an emerging, single female composer or single composer-lyricist who compellingly demonstrates financial need, professional initiative, and outstanding artistic promise in musical theater composing, and who can clearly show how the grant money and mentorship will further her artistic career.
+The BBZA is open to an emerging individual female composer, or individual composer- lyricist who compellingly demonstrates outstanding artistic promise in musical theater composing, and who can clearly show how the grant money and mentorship will further her artistic career.

 When can I apply?

 The application for the Billie Burke Ziegfeld Award will be open from July 31st- September 8th, 2017.

 I’ve applied for the award in the past; can I apply again?